-In order to exercise your vote as a holder of an interest in the capital of the Company represented by American Depositary Shares ("ADSs"), you or your bank or broker or nominee must be registered as a holder of ADSs in the ADS register by 5 p.m.
-Eastern Standard Time on Thursday, May 4, 2017 (the record date for ADS holders).
+In order to exercise your vote as a holder of an interest in the capital of the Company represented by ADSs, you or your bank, broker or nominee must be registered as a holder of ADSs in the ADS register by 5:00 p.m.
+Eastern Standard Time on Thursday, May 3, 2018 (the record date for ADS holders).

-If you hold ADSs through a bank, broker or nominee on May 4, 2017, the AGM documentation, including the ADS proxy card, will be sent to your broker who should forward the materials to you.
+If you hold ADSs through a bank, broker or nominee on May 3, 2018, the AGM documentation, including the ADS proxy card, will be sent to your broker who should forward the materials to you.
 Please reach out to your broker to provide your voting instructions.

-Please note that ADS proxy cards submitted by ADS holders must be received by Citibank no later than 10 a.m.
-Eastern Standard Time on Wednesday, June 14, 2017.
+Please note that ADS proxy cards submitted by ADS holders must be received by Citibank, N.A. no later than 10:00 a.m.
+Eastern Standard Time on Wednesday, June 13, 2018.